mono/website/docs/compiling-mono/unsupported-advanced-compile-options.md

 Use the --with-tls option to specify the kind of thread local storage that Mono should use.
 The possible values are __thread (which uses the compiler supported attribute for TLS) or pthread (which uses the POSIX API for storing thread-local data).

-This configuration option is automatically detectd at configure time, and we only support this option if its auto-detected, if you force this option, you are on your own.
+This configuration option is automatically detected at configure time, and we only support this option if its auto-detected, if you force this option, you are on your own.

 ### Controlling the Profile to Build